schubmat/Custom-MADE/README.md

 * Support modelling a decision capture DSL on the basis of which decision will be recorded by the end-user (software developers most likely).
 * Provide the end-user with a full fledged web-based editor that complies to the defined decision DSL (providing a full language infrastructure) Instead of ordinary _Markdown Templates_ this editor should be used to capture decisions.
 Additionally, the editor should be augmented with a software supporting the export of recorded decisions to standard formats as well as self-defined formats (e.g., PDF, MD, etc.)

+## Get Started

+* Clone the project
+* Enter the project
+* Run `bash run.sh` and it will start the application in three screens.
+  * You can view more information about the currently running screens with `screen -x`.
+Enter one of them with `screen -x NNNN` where `NNNN` is the listed pid of the desired screen.
+  * Over time more screens should pop up which run an instance of a language server each.
+* Stop the project and close everything with `bash stop.sh`.

 ## Compilation and Usage